robertsahlin/robertsahlincom/content/post/bigquery-data-validation-monitoring.md

 So, how to validate your data in BigQuery?
 There are a number of approaches (rules, statistical tests, ML) to unit test your data or identifying anomalies:

-- Airflow (Cloud Composer) BigQuery
+- Airflow (Cloud Composer) BigQuery operators
 - BigQuery scheduled queries + cloud monitoring
 - Open source (Great Expectations, Tensorflow Data Validation, Deequ, Apache Griffin, etc.)
 - Third party services (Monte Carlo, Validio, etc.)